Radford-Wright site in 1912 (source) and 2011

 Leg injuries, serious burns

 Newspapers from around North America reported on the tragedy and there was a great deal of pressure on fire officials to discover what caused the blaze.
-They determined that the fire was due to arson, the resulting explosion was due to naptha, a chemical stored on-site.
-It would take over a year, though, for officials to get a break in the case.

 When the explosion occurred, he fled a short distance away but soon returned to look at the bodies in the street and watch the rescue efforts unfold.
-He stayed at the site until 3:30 a.m. then returned the next day to take photographs of the site.
+He stayed at the site until 3:30 a.m. then returned the next day to take photographs of the aftermath.

 "You are a menace to the community and in any case you are a dangerous man to have out....
 I will ask the prosecuting attorney to confer with the attorney-general's department as regards to an investigation of your sanity.
 There is little question in my mind but that you will be found to be a monomaniac. "

-Winnipeg Free Press, March 13 1931
+Winnipeg Free Press, March 31, 1913

 2 comments: